International Graduate Student Admission

 Non-U.S. citizens or non-permanent residents will be considered international applicants.
 A nonrefundable application fee is required with each application for admission to the Graduate School.

 All applicants (domestic and international) who have taken university/college coursework outside of the United States must have the coursework and degree evaluated from Educational Credentials Evaluators.
 It is the responsibility of the applicant to ensure the foreign credential evaluation arrives by the posted deadline.
 Any evaluation which is received after the posted deadline will not guarantee the applicant an admissions decision.
 Because transcripts from foreign universities require special evaluation, prospective students with foreign credentials are advised to submit their application, test scores, upload transcripts, and submit evaluations well in advance of deadlines.
 Early submission gives the University enough time to process the application and gives the international applicants enough time to obtain visas and make travel arrangements if admission is granted.

 If accepted into a graduate program, official transcripts and degree certificates in both original language and English translations must be submitted prior to the second term of enrollment.
 Official documents submitted to the foreign credentialing agency can be used to fulfill this requirement.

-TOEFL scores may be waived for international students from countries where English is the official language spoken; or for noncitizens of the United States earning a bachelor’s degree or higher in the United States or other countries where English is the official language.
+The English Proficiency Scores requirement may be waived for international students from countries where English is the official language spoken; or for noncitizens of the United States earning a bachelor’s degree or higher in the United States or other countries where English is the official language.

 - American Samoa